 Meteor is a great Node framework.
 I love it.
 Mainly because it is very easy how to prepare a development environment.
 Just a simple command line.
-You don't need to worry about version of Node, database, nothing.
+You don't need to worry about the version of Node, database, anything.
 But when you go to put in production, you have two options: use a specialized host to meteor (Meteor Cloud, Scalingo, NodeChef, etc.) or build your own environment.

 Now I'm going to stop talking and let's get down to business.

 I don't want to teach about Docker concepts, so I'll show a Dockerfile ready, and I'll comment on every step I did.